 Christina LeBlanc is the Communications Associate for Tierra Resources.
 In this role, Christina assists in project feasibility analysis, financial monitoring, project mapping, and landowner outreach.
 She is responsible for managing Tierra Resources’ GIS mapping capabilities and visually representing the impact of wetland restoration projects along the Gulf Coast, contributing to blue carbon projects.
 Prior to joining Tierra Resources, Christina worked at Global Green in Client Relations for the NOLA Wise Energy Efficiency pilot program to help renovate homes in New Orleans and reduce energy usage.
 In this role, Christina supported project design and development to create structures to successfully achieve goals set by the Better Buildings Program of the Department of Energy.
-Christina holds a B.A. in Diplomacy and World Affairs and is currently pursuing a M.A. in Latin American Studies at Tulane University.
+Christina holds a B.A. in Diplomacy and World Affairs and an M.A. in Latin American Studies at Tulane University.
 She is currently pursuing her Ph.D. in History at Tulane University.